flycrum/mmm-typed-vuex/README.md

 ### Additional Notes

-* Those class properties (e.g. ```public title: string;```) found within RootStore.module.ts are *not* -- in any way -- used to get or set state values (only for typings)
+* Those class properties (e.g. ```public title: string;```) found within AppStoreHelper.ts are *not* -- in any way -- used to set state values (they're there only for typings)
-* For reasons I won't go into here, ```public CounterStore: CounterStoreModule = new CounterStoreModule(this);``` is an exception to what I mentioned above
-* Methods for mutations, actions, and getters simply type-safe payloads and auto-magically determine module paths
+* Methods for mutations, actions, and getters simply type-safe payloads and simplify module paths

 ### Available Examples

-1. A baseline, no typings example that showcases the brittleness of the string-heavy approach: [modules-example-no-typings](https://github.com/crummm/mmm-typed-vuex/tree/master/examples/modules-example-no-typings)
+1. A baseline, no typings example that showcases the brittleness of the string-heavy approach: [modules-no-typings](https://github.com/crummm/mmm-typed-vuex/tree/master/examples/modules-no-typing)
-2. A slightly more complex, two-level deep 'module' example: [modules-example](https://github.com/crummm/mmm-typed-vuex/tree/master/examples/modules-example)
+2. A two-level deep 'module' example with concise, flattened module typing definitions: [modules-flat-definitions](https://github.com/crummm/mmm-typed-vuex/tree/master/examples/modules-flat-definitions)
-3. A simple, one-level deep 'root' state example: [root-example](https://github.com/crummm/mmm-typed-vuex/tree/master/examples/root-example)
+3. An object-defined approach to typings that more clearly separates state, actions, mutations, getters and modules: [modules-object-definitions](https://github.com/crummm/mmm-typed-vuex/tree/master/examples/modules-object-definitions)

 ### Potential negatives

+Dynamic registration of modules can't leverage the provide init action...yet.
+It's coming!

 There's more boilerplate.
 It sucks, but that's just the reality of it right now.

 ### Rebuttal

-On the flip-side, however, is the fact that once you write a vuex module, the rest of the app can effortlessly use it.
+On the flip-side, is the fact that once you write a typed vuex module, the rest of the app can effortlessly use it.
 No more banging your head against the wall trying to figure out the store structure or dealing with the fallout from refactoring all the string references scrattered throught your code.
 Is it worth the extra setup?
 That's for you to decide.
 For me, the answer is a resounding, "YES!".
 Once I'm done writing a store and am back to building out components and services, the last thing I want to do is to needlessly wrestle with the store.
+Plus, having the ability to leverage the init action is amazing!

 ### Other ideas